Mullauna College

 Mullauna College is a public, co-educational high school in Mitcham, Victoria, Australia servicing year 7 to 12.
 It is located on the corner of Mitcham and Springfield Roads, and presently has an enrolment of approximately 500 local and international students.
-The Principal team of Mullauna College consists of Harald Ruff as Principal, Jeff McMillin as Assistant Principal and Margaret Graham as Assistant Principal.
+The Principal team of Mullauna College consists of Harald Ruff as Principal, Jeff McMillin as Assistant Principal and Michael Bray as Assistant Principal.

 History

 The school was formed as an amalgamation of Mitcham High School, Mitcham Technical School, and Donvale High School at the beginning of 1989, and operated on three campuses for a short period of time.
 In 1994, the decision was made to merge all three campuses.
-The Donvale campus closed at the end of the following year, with its population of Year 7-10 students moved to the Mitcham campus.
+The Donvale campus closed at the end of the following year, with its population of Year 7–10 students moved to the Mitcham campus.
 The VCE campus, on Dunlavin Road, remained open until the end of 1996.

 Student Representative Council

 Mullauna College has an active SRC (Student Representative Council) headed by Mr McMillin.
 The student union organises student events such as free dress days (non uniform day), band events, barbecues and tree plantings, as well as lobbying for better facilities for students.